10 Best Coffee Alternatives to Try This Year

 We know what you’re thinking: How can I give up my morning black eye (ahem, drip coffee and double espresso) on those days when I really need the extra energy?
 We’re glad you asked.
 Enter matcha, the more nutrient-dense version of traditional green tea.
 (We’re talking twice the amount of antioxidants, people.)
 Traditional green tea’s nutrients come from the water that the leaves have been seeping in; with matcha, you consume the entirety of the crushed-up tea leaves after whisking the powder in hot liquid.

-So, moving on to what you’ve really been waiting for: its caffeine content.
 Matcha contains more caffeine than traditional green tea but less than regular coffee.
 One eight-ounce cup of matcha touts about 70 mg of caffeine, while an eight-ounce cup of coffee usually has around 95 to 200 mg.
-So if they both have similar amounts of caffeine, why is matcha so different?
-Well, health benefits aside, matcha contains something called l-theanine, which helps slow the process of your body absorbing the caffeine so you’re less likely to experience caffeine crashes.
+Health benefits aside, matcha contains something called l-theanine, which helps slow the process of your body absorbing the caffeine so you’re less likely to experience caffeine crashes.
 Plus, matcha is pretty versatile and can be used in smoothies, baking, cooking, lattes, and even skin care—but make sure you get the real stuff, like this organic Japanese matcha from Jade Leaf.
 By the way, here’s how to steep the perfect cup of tea every time.

 You might be familiar with yerba mate (or “mate”) just based on how often you’ve seen cans of it lined up on the shelves at your local health-food store.
 If you haven’t tried it yourself, let us fill you in on why this traditional South American beverage is so popular.
 Yerba mate comes from evergreen tree leaves, which explains its tea-like flavor, and contains naturally occurring caffeine (albeit slightly less than how much coffee has), theophylline, and theobromine.
 Although it’s often purchased cold and pre-canned, you can also make your own yerba mate at home with tea bags.
 If you don’t like its bittersweet flavor, milk and sugar can be added, similar to how coffee is prepared.